-The Operating Class and Channel field in a Co-CR subelement indicate the suggested operating class and the channel that the transmitting AP recommends for P2P operation.

 The Recommendation Periods Information field (if present) indicates a set of parameters that describe a series of time windows during which the channel recommendation indicated by the Operating Class and Channel field is valid.
 The absence of the Recommendation Periods Information field in the Co-CR Parameter Set field indicates that the corresponding Co-CR channel recommendation is valid at all time instances until the agreement is torn down.